-The use of Mobile Post Offices in the UK falls in three main categories and periods of time.
+The use of Mobile Post Offices in the UK falls into three main categories and periods of time.

-Details of any additions or amendments would be welcome; please send any information to John Fowler, as shown on the last page of the fourth list.
+Details of any additions or amendments would be welcome; please send any information to Robert Hunt, c/o the BPS contact link at the foot of this page.

 Each of the three MPOs had its own ‘MOBILE POST OFFICE’ datestamps, which were sometimes used alongside special datestamps provided for the event being attended.
 Some of those for MPO1 contained no identifying number, while those for MPO2 and MPO3 contained ‘2’ and ‘3’ respectively.
 Individual datestamps were distinguished by a letter, from A to E.

 During WW2, from 1941 to 1945, Post Office facilities in temporary tent-like kiosks were provided for use when PO buildings were destroyed, damaged or inaccessible through enemy action.
 A large number of datestamps containing ‘MOBILE POST OFFICE’ and a two- or three-digit number were issued, but reports of their use are not numerous.